ViktorProphet/URP-Outline/README.md

 To fit the URP feature, I made a little bit change to the shader.

 *This Outline works with Layer Mask.
-To set which object that the outline will be draw at, you need to set them to a specific Layer.*
+To set which object that the outline will be draw at, you need to add them to a specific Layer.*

 # How to use